$X_0(2900)$ and its spin partners production in the $B^+$ decay process: introduction

+Over the past two decades, there are a growing number of new hadron states reported by Belle, BESIII, and LHCb collaborations (for further details, refer to the reviews~\cite{Guo:2017jvc,Olsen:2017bmm, Brambilla:2019esw,Ali:2017jda,Guo:2019twa,Liu:2013waa,Dong:2017gaw,Liu:2019zoy}).
+Among these exotic candidates, the majority have been observed in hidden charm channels, exemplified by $X(3872)$~\cite{Belle:2003nnu} and $Z_c(3900)/Z_c(4020)$\cite{BESIII:2013ouc,BESIII:2013mhi}, which are referred to as charmonium-like state.

-In the year 2020, the LHCb collaboration reported the observation of two new narrow peaks, named $X_0(2900)$ and $X_1(2900)$, in the $D^-K^+$ invariant mass distributions of the decay process $B^+ \to D^+D^-K^+$ \cite{LHCb:2020pxc,LHCb:2020bls}.
-The helicity amplitudes analysis indicated that the spins of these two peaks were 0 and 1, respectively.
-Thus, the $J^P$ quantum numbers of $X_0(2900)$ and $X_1(2900)$ are $0^+$ and $1^+$, respectively.
+In addition to the charmonium-like states, another intriguing category of new hadron states is the fully open flavor states.
+As typical examples of this kind of new hadron states, $X_{0,1}(2900)$ were observed by the LHCb Collaboration in the $D^-K^+$ invariant mass distributions of the decay process $B^+ \to D^+D^-K^+$ in 2020 \cite{LHCb:2020pxc,LHCb:2020bls}.
+The helicity amplitudes analysis indicated that the spins of these two structures were 0 and 1, respectively.
+Consequently, the $J^P$ quantum numbers of $X_0(2900)$ and $X_1(2900)$ are $0^+$ and $1^-$, respectively.
 The measured mass and width of $X_0(2900)$ were

 while the ones of $X_1(2900)$ were reported to be,